For those who are done with shallow answers

 The silence of God

-Many people who honestly cry out for God feel they meet only silence.
-If a loving God wants to be known, why is the world not clearer?
-Why do sincere seekers walk in darkness for years?
+Many honest seekers meet only silence.
+If a loving God wants to be known, why is the world so unclear for so many?

 Science and simpler stories